dCache/dcache-book2/config-hsm.md

 > **Warning**
 >
-> Do not create the file
+> Do not create the file **/var/lib/dcache/config/poolmanager.conf** with this single entry!
-> FILE-POOLMANAGER
-> with this single entry!
 This will result in an error.

 ### The pool layout

-The DCACHE layout file must be modified for each pool node connected to a TSS.
-If your pool nodes have been configured correctly to work without TSS, you will find the entry `lfs=precious` in the layout file (that is located in `PATH-ODE-ED/layouts` and in the file `PATH-ODE-ED/dcache.conf` respectively) for each pool service.
+The dCache layout file must be modified for each pool node connected to a TSS.
+If your pool nodes have been configured correctly to work without TSS, you will find the entry lfs=precious in the layout file (that is located in **/etc/dcache/layouts** and in the file **/etc/dcache/dcache.conf** respectively) for each pool service.
 This entry is a disk-only-option and has to be removed for each pool which should be connected to a TSS.
-This will default the `lfs` parameter to `hsm` which is exactly what we need.
+This will default the lfs parameter to hsm which is exactly what we need.

 ### The pool 'setup' file

-The pool 'setup' file is the file `$poolHomeDir/$poolName/setup`.
+The pool 'setup' file is the file **$poolHomeDir/$poolName/setup**.
 It mainly defines 3 details related to TSS connectivity.

--   Pointer to the EXECUTABLE which is launched on storing and fetching files.
+-   Pointer to the `executable` which is launched on storing and fetching files.
--   The maximum number of concurrent STOREFILE requests allowed per pool.
+-   The maximum number of concurrent `STORE FILE` requests allowed per pool.
--   The maximum number of concurrent FETCHFILE requests allowed per pool.
+-   The maximum number of concurrent `FETCH FILE` requests allowed per pool.

-Define the EXECUTABLE and Set the maximum number of concurrent PUT and GET operations:
+Define the `executable` and Set the maximum number of concurrent `PUT` and `GET` operations:

-    hsm set hsmType [hsmInstanceName] [-command=/path/to/executable] [-key=value]
+    hsm set <hsmType> [<hsmInstanceName>] [-command=</path/to/executable>] [-key=<value>]

     #
     #  PUT operations
     # set the maximum number of active PUT operations >= 1
     #
-    st set max active numberOfConcurrentPUTS
+    st set max active <numberOfConcurrentPUTS>

    #
    # GET operations
    # set the maximum number of active GET operations >= 1
    #
-    rh set max active numberOfConcurrentGETs
+   rh set max active <numberOfConcurrentGETs>

--   hsmType
-    : the type ot the TSS system.
-Must be set to osm
-    for basic setups.
+    - <hsmType>: the type ot the TSS system.
+Must be set to “osm” for basic setups.
--   hsmInstanceName
-    : the instance name of the TSS system.
-Must be set to osm
-    for basic setups.
+    - <hsmInstanceName>: the instance name of the TSS system.
+Must be set to “osm” for basic setups.
--   /path/to/executable
-    : the full path to the EXECUTABLE which should be launched for each TSS operation.
+    - </path/to/executable>: the full path to the executable which should be launched for each TSS operation.

 Setting the maximum number of concurrent PUT and GET operations.

 Both numbers must be non zero to allow the pool to perform transfers.

+Example:

-We provide a [script][EXECUTABLE] to simulate a connection to a TSS.
-To use this script place it in the directory ``, and create a directory to simulate the base of the TSS.
+We provide a [script](https://www.dcache.org/manuals/Book-2.16/config/tss-executable-fhs.shtml) to simulate a connection to a TSS.
+To use this script place it in the directory **/usr/share/dcache/lib**, and create a directory to simulate the base of the TSS.

-    PROMPT-ROOT mkdir -p /hsmTape/data
+    [root] # mkdir -p /hsmTape/data

 Login to the Admin Interface to change the entry of the pool 'setup' file for a pool named pool\_1.

-    DC-PROMPT-LOCAL cd pool_1
+    (local) admin > cd pool_1
-    DC-PROMPT-POOL1 hsm set osm osm
+    (pool_1) admin > hsm set osm osm
-    DC-PROMPT-POOL1 hsm set osm -command=PATH-ODJ-USDL/hsmscript.sh
+    (pool_1) admin > hsm set osm -command=/usr/share/dcache/lib/hsmscript.sh
-    DC-PROMPT-POOL1 hsm set osm -hsmBase=/hsmTape
+    (pool_1) admin > hsm set osm -hsmBase=/hsmTape
-    DC-PROMPT-POOL1 st set max active 5
+    (pool_1) admin > st set max active 5
-    DC-PROMPT-POOL1 rh set max active 5
+    (pool_1) admin > rh set max active 5
-    DC-PROMPT-POOL1 save
+    (pool_1) admin > save

 ### The namespace layout